sveltejs/kit/.github/ISSUE_TEMPLATE.md

 - The output of `npx envinfo --system --npmPackages svelte,kit,rollup,webpack --binaries --browsers`
 - Your browser
-- Your adapter (i.e. Node, static, Vercel, Begin, etc...)
+- Your adapter (e.g. Node, static, Vercel, Begin, etc...)

 - *Repeatable steps to reproduce the issue*